amirullo/list_editor/README.md

 - CREATOR + WORKER: Can do everything including change quantity, but NOT price
 - USER + CLIENT: Can modify the list and its items, including price, but NOT quantity
 - USER + WORKER: Can modify the list and its items, including quantity, but NOT price

+## Business workflow

+### A potential workflow:
+1. Project Planning: user defines project by creating a Project and breaking it down into hierarchical Steps.
+Each Step would have a description of the materials needed.
+2. Material Aggregation: You create one or more Lists (e.g., "Hardware Store List," "Online Plumbing Orders") to gather all the Items required across all your Steps.
+3. Collaborative Purchasing: You use the List entity's collaboration features to manage the purchasing process.
+A CLIENT can approve prices, and a WORKER can update quantities and mark items as "bought" or "delivered."
+4. Work Execution: Once the Items for a Step are marked as "delivered" in your List, the work on that Step can commence.

+This approach creates a clear separation of concerns:
+•Project / Step: Manages the work and schedule.
+•List / Item: Manages the materials and procurement.

+On front-end there would be a project of maintenance.
+That would consist of many steps of maintenance. there are steps that could be paralleled, or be in sequence. there are several abstractions of steps.
+List entity is used as the "shopping cart" for maintenance project.
+The Step entity defines what work needs to be done, and the List entity helps manage the acquisition of materials (Items) needed for that work.

+For example:
+- Project1:
+  - room1->walls clearing->walls coloring,
+  - room2->floors and walls clearing->floors clearing->new floors
+  - room2->floors and walls clearing->walls clearing->walls coloring

+But I don't want some tricky and hard to understand and hard to use app for final users.
+More formal front-end would be something like this:

+- Project
+  - Steps:
+    - Name
+    - Price (workers)
+    - Price (materials)
+    - Period plan
+    - Period fact
+    - Items needed + quantity
+    - Photo/video of results
+    - Parent step (only one parent step)
+  - Summary
+    - Name
+    - Gantt diagram
+    - Period plan (full)
+    - Period fact (full)
+    - Price (materials full)
+    - Price (workers full)
+    - Place description
+    - Steps